urbancor/urbancor/README.md

 # About me

-    🎓 I am a first-year student of the master's interdisciplinary program in Computer Science and Mathematics.
+    🎓 I am a second-year student of the master's interdisciplinary program in Computer Science and Mathematics.

     🌱 I am interested in software development, artificial inteligence and data science.
     I also enjoy automating simple tasks to make my life easier.